kolide/launcher/docs/package-builder.md

 docker run --rm -it kolide/fpm echo "it works"
 ```

 Finally, like any Go project, you must have this repo checked out to `$GOPATH/src/github.com/kolide/launcher`.
 If you're new to Go and you don't know about `$GOPATH`, then check out the repo to `$HOME/go/src/github.com/kolide/launcher`.
+Also, verify that `$HOME/go/bin` is listed in your `$PATH`.

 So to recap, to use `package-builder`, you must: